You're in luck if you’re wondering how to lose weight without counting calories. Weight loss can be easier than you think!

 Studies show that while these sweeteners are calorie-free, they induce sugar cravings and may contribute to obesity.

-Instead, choose very low-calorie or calorie-free drinks like water, black coffee, or unsweetened tea to effectively drop weight without counting calories.
+Instead, choose low-calorie or calorie-free drinks like water, black coffee, or unsweetened tea to drop weight without counting calories.

-Cutting processed foods from your diet is an excellent way to drop weight and body fat without counting calories.
+Cutting processed foods is an excellent way to drop weight and body fat without counting calories.

 Highly processed foods are often high in calories but don’t fill you up like whole foods rich in fiber, protein, and healthy fats.